CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 A movie producer has engaged CMCAnalytics, AKA Cheryl McGowan, to complete a data science project to figure out how to maximize future movie box office revenue.
 The client is specifically interested in which genres the movie going public is interested in seeing.
 Can we predict what movie genre will produce the most daily revenue at the box office?
 The movie producer will use this information to guide decision making on which movies to produce in the coming years for their company.
 Additional insight may be available on which brands or franchises to partner with in order to bring new movies to market and what day of the week is most impactful to release a certain genre.

 ### Data
 Metrics on www.boxofficemojo.com will be used for this analysis.
-Data will be scraped using Beautiful Soup and potentially Selenium.
+Data will be scraped using Beautiful Soup and Selenium.
 Data from 2020 and 2021 will not be used due to the pandemic shuttering theaters.

 ### Features and Target
 The features of the data set we expect to work with are: genre, brand, franchise, language, lifetime gross, release date, day of the week for daily box office revenue, budget, movie title, language, country of origin, top movies for 2021 and release date.